haizelabs/sphynx/README.md

 > *What Indian director's eldest child directed the film Paap?*

 Obviously the answer to both questions -- `Mahesh Bhatt` -- is the same.
-But *the slight shift in question phrasing* caused a "SOTA" hallucination detector to think that Mahesh Bhatt is a valid answer to the original question, but a *hallucination* with respect to the second question.
+But *the slight shift in question phrasing* caused a "leading" hallucination detector to think that Mahesh Bhatt is a valid answer to the original question, but a *hallucination* with respect to the second question.

 That seems not very desirable...we call that a `gotcha`!

 ## A Stupidly Simple Haizing Algorithm

 So how do we search for such gotchas?
-Well, it turns out an extremely beam search (almost random search) method can wreak havoc on these hallucination detection models.
+Well, it turns out an extremely simple beam search (almost random search) method can wreak havoc on these hallucination detection models.
 Essentially, the idea is to fuzz-test the hallucination detector by mining for "rephrasings" of the original question that inch closer to the `PASS`/`FAIL` decision boundary.

 Crossing the boundary -- i.e. flipping the label -- while preserving the original question's intent means we've elicited a failure case of the hallucination detector.
 Canonically, such a manifestation is called an adversarial attack.